Distributed multiprocessing.Pool¶

 using Ray Actors instead of local processes.
 This makes it easy

-to scale existing applications that use multiprocessing.Pool
+to scale existing applications that use multiprocessing.Pool from a single node

 to a cluster.